abelardopardo/ontask_b/docs_src/Tutorial/Tasks/explore_dataset_with_excel.rst

   :align: center
   :width: 100%

 The cells in the top row are the names of the columns contained in the file.
-If you click in the triangle at the right of any cell you will see a menu as shown in the following figure:
+If you click on the triangle at the right of any cell you will see a menu as shown in the following figure:

 .. figure:: /scaptures/excel_filter_menu.png
   :align: center